FEC HELIPORTS WORLDWIDE LTD2018-05-02 08:16:46

 Identifying a suitable covert forward operating base with JFARP will need to consider its proximity to local populations, routes in and routes out, is it defendable, dimensions, the topography and whether the ground type is suitable for helicopter landing.
 Special forces (SF) would be inserted to reconnoitre and secure the LZ.

 Once the green light for the operation is given, this is when the FEC package approach for the delivery of everything necessary for the deployment of a fully functioning JFARP would come into play.

 First special forces would mark the LZ using the FEC’s MIL-Star® portable battery powered LED lighting system.
-MIL-Star® has NVG compatible red, blue, green, white visible LED’s and infra-red which are pilot activated using VHF, operational at line of sight up to 10 miles and designed to support overt, covert and FLIR operations.
-Each light weighs less than 1 kg and a full case of 8 lights weighs only 10.6Kg.
+MIL-Star® has NVG compatible red, blue, green, white visible LED’s and infra-red.
+Each light set includes a remote light controller (RLC), which means the lights can be activated remotely from an covert observation position or pilot activated using VHF, operational at line of sight up to 10 miles.
+Each light weighs less than 1 kg and a full case of 7 lights plus the (RLC) weighs only 10.6Kg.
 They are battery, solar or wind powered and can be left in place on the LZ in a passive mode for days or weeks until activated by the SF unit or the pilot during final approach.